ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 * Deliver the highest value work first
 * Deliver working increments with invoice
 * Favor release schedule over feature completeness

-Consider each Principal above to also represent a Key Performance Indicators (PKI) for each role below.

 Coordinator (Full Time - 40 hours per week)
 ===========================================